geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 			Get-AzureADMSDeletedGroup

-6. Before you can restore this deleted Inside Sales group, you must first copy the Object ID of the Inside Sales group that appears in the table of deleted groups.
-When you perform this next command to restore the group, you will use this ID to identify the group that you want restored.

-	To copy the ID, select the entire ID and then press Ctrl-C.

-7. At the command prompt type the following command and then press Enter to retrieve and restore the deleted group whose Object ID matches the value you enter. <br/>

-	**Note:** Replace the {objectId} in the following command with the ID number for the Inside Sales group that you copied in the prior step.
-When you enter the following Restore command and you get to the point of pasting in the {objectId} parameter, press Ctrl-V to paste in the Id.
-Then press Enter to run the command. <br/>
+6. At the command prompt, either type or copy and paste in the following command; however, do not enter anything yet for the {objectId}.

 			Restore-AzureADMSDeletedDirectoryObject -Id {objectId}

+	Do NOT hit Enter yet as you must copy and paste in the Object ID of the Inside Sales group that appears in the table of deleted groups after you ran the command in the prior step. <br/>

+	To copy the object ID, select the entire ID of the Inside Sales group and then press Ctrl-C. To paste in the object ID, place your cursor in the correct position in the command line and press Ctrl-V. <br/>

+	Then press Enter to retrieve and restore the deleted group whose Object ID matches the value you entered. <br/>

 	**NOTE:** If nothing happens when you hit Enter, then extraneous hidden characters may have been pasted in following the object ID.
 If this occurs, retype the command and then after pasting in the object ID, hit the Delete key a couple of times to delete any extraneous characters that may have been pasted in following the object ID, and then press Enter again.  <br/>

-8. Leave your Windows PowerShell window open for the next exercise; simply minimize the PowerShell window for now.
+7. Leave your Windows PowerShell window open for the next exercise; simply minimize the PowerShell window for now.

-9. You should now verify the **Inside Sales** group has been recovered.
+8. You should now verify the **Inside Sales** group has been recovered.
 To do this, go to the **Microsoft 365 Admin Center** in your Edge browser, and then under **Groups** in the left-hand navigation pane, select **Active groups**.

-10. Verify the **Inside Sales** group has been restored and is present in the list of active groups.
+9. Verify the **Inside Sales** group has been restored and is present in the list of active groups.
 If the Inside Sales group does not appear, wait a minute or two and then select **Refresh** on the menu bar above the list of groups.

-11. You now want to verify that the recovery process correctly updated the group's membership.
+10. You now want to verify that the recovery process correctly updated the group's membership.
 From the **Active groups** windows, select the **Inside Sales** group.

-12. In the **Inside Sales** window, select the **Members** tab. **Allan Deyoung** and **Patti Fernandez** should appear as owners of the group, and **Diego Siciliani** and **Lynne Robbins** should appear as members of the group.
+11. In the **Inside Sales** pane, select the **Members** tab. **Allan Deyoung** and **Patti Fernandez** should appear as owners of the group, and **Diego Siciliani** and **Lynne Robbins** should appear as members of the group.

-13. Close the **Inside Sales** window.
+12. Close the **Inside Sales** window.

-14. Leave your browser tabs open so that they’re ready for the next task.
+13. Remain logged into LON-DC1 and leave your browser tabs open so that they’re ready for the next task.

 # Proceed to Lab 1 - Exercise 3